Switchful Logo

 We tested the Philo interface on iOS and Android mobile phones, a few different web browsers, and an Apple TV.
 The interface was similar across devices, and the setup was one of the simplest among all the live TV streaming services we tested.
 After we entered payment info, we got right into the guide.
 The original browser saved our login info.
 Signing in later on different browsers and apps required two-step verification using a mobile phone number or email address, but we never had to enter (or remember) a password.

 The viewing experience is about what you’d expect from a live TV provider, but with some oddities.
 Watching live, the only way to skip commercials is to record the episode in progress, wait several minutes, and skip ahead whenever the commercials come on.
 You can also fast forward through most commercials on DVR content, and some channels let you skip ads with one click on Roku streaming devices.
-The weird part was seeing political ads for candidates and issues in faraway states.
-We didn’t love the repetitive commercials that have become common on streaming services in the last few years, either.

 We ran into some buffering issues with Philo on the Apple TV we tested, particularly with the channel guide.
 It happened on different devices in multiple locations, so we’re pretty sure it wasn’t a bandwidth issue.
 The slow loading wasn’t a dealbreaker, but we can see how channel surfers would be annoyed.